colossus06/CKA-CKAD-Study-Group-2024/Code-of-Conduct.md

 **Our Values:**

 * **Respect:** We treat each other with courtesy and respect, regardless of background, experience level, or opinion.
+Be respectful of others' opinions, even if you disagree.
 * **Empathy:** We actively listen to each other and strive to understand different perspectives.
 * **Kindness:** We consider the impact of our words and actions on others and choose to be kind and supportive.
 * **Inclusivity:** We actively welcome and support people of all backgrounds and experiences.